BBIYAKYEE7/BBIYAKYEE7/README.md

-- 👋 Hi, I’m @BBIYAKYEE7 김재윤(Kim Jeayoon)
-- 👀 I’m interested in Pyhton, HTML, CSS and Javascript!
-- 🌱 I’m currently learning Python and Web develping!
+- 👋 Welcome to my Github!
+My name is Jaeyoon Kim.
-- 🐣 I'am Junior Developer.
+- 🐣 I am Junior Developer.
+Nice to meet you!
+- ✌🏼 I'm currently a student in Korea, studing in Ilsan Daejin Highschool.
-- 📫 How to reach me bbiyakyee7@gmail.com!
+- 📩 Intersted?
+Mail me freely on bbiyakyee7@gmail.com!